PASSHE Conferences and Opportunities

 Did you know that as a member of the Millersville University Honors College you are eligible to apply for the opportunity to spend almost two weeks in another country and earn honors credits?

-Two honors students from each of the 14 state system universities are selected to participate each summer.
-The program of study lasts approximately 4 weeks.
-The cost of tuition, room and board, travel
+Two honors students from each of the participating state system universities are selected to participate each summer.
+The program of study generally lasts approximately 4 weeks.
+The cost of tuition, room and board, travel and program related trips are covered in full for each student selected to participate in the program.

 The PASSHE Honors Student Development Conference is a student-run conference held at the Dixon Center in Harrisburg that brings together Honors College students from each of the PASSHE institutions for a day of discussion and debate.
-Millersville’s Grace Smoot (’19) and Anne Mitzel (‘19) co-lead the conference this year.
 Over the course of the day, students attended small group sessions with topics such as: community service, scholarships, leadership, curriculum innovation, and honors college opportunities.
-Each session consisted of a panel of representatives from three PASSHE schools so participants could hear different viewpoints and ask questions.
-A poster session before lunch allowed each school to showcase “What makes your Honors College program unique”, and the lunchtime keynote speaker was Millersville’s own Provost, Dr. Vilas Prahbu.
-Concluding the day was a summary of the key ideas discussed at the conference and of course many pictures to document the experience!
+Each session consists of a panel of representatives from three PASSHE schools so participants could hear different viewpoints and ask questions.
+Concluding the day will be a summary of the key ideas discussed at the conference and of course many pictures to document the experience!